dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 ### dotnet-counters ###

+- Add a profile option similar to dotnet-trace that allows curated sets of counters to be shown that could span multiple providers.

 - Dynamic counter enumeration

 Add a --process-id to the list command in order to dynamically determine a full set of available counters rather than just well-known counters